effectai/neo-dev-toolkit/README.md

 - This project runs 1 node per container, instead of 4 nodes in 1 container
 - The image is based on `microsoft/dotnet:1.1-runtime` and has smaller size (278MB compared to 2.11GB)
 - Consensus keys are imported through ENV vars instead of wallet files
-- This image compiles `neo-cli` from source
+- The image compiles `neo-cli` from source